 Travertine can also be placed on the earth without the support of a concrete foundation.
 A sheet is placed below the travertine to prevent vegetation growth.
 Once the soil is ready, then you can create a base from sand, mortar, crushed stone, or cement.
 The pavers are then cemented at the edges and laid in a pattern of your choice to fit the shape.
 Lines as filled as needed to lock them into place.

 Travertine can be susceptible to stains.
 Avoid using cleaners that contain vinegar, citric acid, or a similar ingredient if you wish to prolong the life of the installation.
 Acids don’t work well with concrete, natural concrete, or polished concrete.
 If you use chlorinated tablets in your swimming pool to disinfect it, then you must take great care when working around your deck as the water can eventually begin to turn the materials a different color.
 Sealants provide a layer of defense against this issue, but it is not a 100% guarantee.
-Even if you use the highest quality of materials for your property, there will maintenance to keep the look and feel of your pool deck.
 With correct care, it can last for several years with little maintenance.